Simon Girty: Death of William Crawford

 There are conflicting reports of Girty's behavior at Crawford's death.
-At some point Crawford called out to Girty to end his suffering and shoot him.
+At some point, Crawford called out to Girty to end his suffering and shoot him.
 According to Knight:

 In the midst of these extreme tortures, Crawford called to Simon Girty and begged him to shoot him; but Girty making no answer he called to him again.
 Girty, then, by way of derision, told the colonel he had no gun, at the same time turning about to an Indian who was behind him, laughed heartily, and by all his gestures seemed delighted at the horrid scene.

-Girty's daughter Sarah, in a 1864 interview, told historian Lyman Draper that when Crawford called out to Girty, he explained that no one was permitted to interfere once the torture began.
+Girty's daughter, Sarah, in a 1864 interview, told historian Lyman Draper that when Crawford called out to Girty, he explained that no one was permitted to interfere once the torture began.
 According to Sarah, Girty had tried everything he could possibly do to save Crawford.
 Elizabeth Turner, who had been captured and adopted by the Wyandot in 1780, told her son that she witnessed Crawford's execution.
-She said that Girty offered his horse, rifle, and his enslaved servant Scipio as ransom, but was told that Crawford would only be spared if Girty took his place.
-She further said that Girty wept while witnessing Crawford ordeal.
+She said that Girty offered his horse, rifle, and enslaved servant Scipio as ransom, but was told that Crawford would be spared only if Girty took his place.
+She further said that Girty wept while witnessing Crawford's ordeal.

 Girty reported Crawford's death to Caldwell, who in turn reported to DePeyster that "Crawford died like a hero; never changed his countenance tho's they scalped him alive, and then laid hot ashes upon his head; after which, they roasted him by a slow fire."
 DePeyster would later write: "Colonel Crawford, who commanded, was taken in the pursuit and put to death by the Delawares, notwithstanding every means had been tried by an Indian officer present, to save his life."

 Knight later overpowered his single guard as he was being taken to a Shawnee village for his own execution.
 He arrived at Fort McIntosh three weeks later, starved and barely coherent.
-Knight was conveyed to Fort Pitt where he was debriefed by Brigadier General William Irvine.
+Knight was conveyed to Fort Pitt, where he was debriefed by Brigadier General William Irvine.
 Irvine reported Crawford's death to George Washington.
 He wrote that "the unfortunate colonel ... was burned and tortured in every manner they could invent" and that "the colonel begged Girty to shoot him, but he paid no regard to the request."